wBeckettHills/pdal_tutorial/tutorial/00_Lecture_Outline.md

 1. Intro to python functions, scripts, and relevant skills needed for LiDAR

 The primary *processing* objectives:
-1. Copy, slightly modify, and run existing code
+1. Copy, slightly modify, and run existing code `cloudrunner`
 1. Use ```PDAL``` library to process lidar tiles
 1. Use ```Multiprocessing``` library to parallel process tiles across computer cores / threads